bingqian0328/Java-brickgame-refactoring-coursework/README.md

 ### 2. Block.java class
 - In this Block class, because problems of the ball doesn't rebound when it hits block and the blocks doesn't get destroyed when ball hits it were found, the chechHitToBlock method is modified to fix these problems by changing the rebounding logic.
+- Flash Block and Hide Paddle Block are also added and created here.

 ### 3. Bonus.java class